13-15 November 2018

 Helen Denton has been a Definitive Map Officer with Hertfordshire County Council for over twelve years.
 She has extensive experience of evaluating evidence and applying the legal tests in processing modification and diversion orders.

-Mike Taylor has been involved in Countryside Management and Public Rights of Way for more than twenty years, currently as Rights of Way Manager for Cheshire East Council.
+Graham Rusling has been involved in Countryside Management and Public Rights of Way for more than twenty years, currently as Public Rights of Way Manager for Kent County Council.

 Knuston Hall is an adult education centre in central England.
 Set in attractive grounds, it has a bar, television rooms and en suite bedrooms with tea/coffee making facilities.